Stekeblad/stekeblad.optimizely.analyzers/ReadMe.md

 Analyzers For Optimizely CMS will not error if no Optimizely packages are present, it does not require any specific version.
-In fact, the analyzers SOA1001 to SOA1005 have been tested to work with CMS 12.6, 11.12 and even 8.11!
+In fact, some analyzers have been confirmed working with versions as old as Episerver 8!
 While analyzers may work on very old versions, focus will only be on supporting CMS 11 and later.

 ## Learn from the analyzers

 My goal is for all analyzers to not just tell you what you did wrong but also explain why its wrong, what may be happening in the background and how to fix the issue if a fix is not offered as a code fix.
 Just click on the Analyzer id in the Error List tool window, the popup when hovering over the warning or code fix preview in Visual Studio to learn more.

 ## How to get